Halved product time to market with immersive design reviews for Siemens

 Halved product time to market, from 24 to 12 months

 Reduction in work cell lead time from 13 to nine weeks

 Reduction from an average of 50 issues down to nine, per new work cell

 A critical constituent of the ‘Factory of the Future’ initiative is the connected immersive visualisation platform from Virtalis.

-The Visionary Render solution enables Siemens Congleton to have at their fingertips a realistic 1:1 scale virtual model of their evolving new products, manufacturing work cells and even their complete production environment.
+The Visionary Render solution enables Siemens Congleton to have at its fingertips a realistic 1:1 scale virtual model of its evolving new products, manufacturing work cells and even its complete production environment.
 This enables all stakeholders to experience a virtual version of products as they are being developed, or all or part of the current or proposed future, production facility.
-Having this enterprise platform available as part of the digitisation of the Congleton factory enables teams to collaborate together more effectively and communicate clearly using a common visual language.
-Visionary Render for engineering is therefore proving highly valuable in helping Siemens to realise their productivity targets.
+Having this enterprise platform available as part of the digitisation of the Congleton factory enables teams to collaborate more effectively and communicate clearly using a common visual language.
+Visionary Render for engineering is therefore proving highly valuable in helping Siemens to realise its productivity targets.

 “The Virtual Factory gives us a big-picture view, so we can identify areas to improve efficiency, cut out waste, and prevent problems in the physical world.
 This has resulted in more innovation, flexibility and productivity. ”